JavaScript is required

 Statutory notices

-Some legislation, such as the National Credit Code, requires creditors to send you specific notices before they can take further action to force you to pay the debt.
+Some legislation, such as the National Credit Code (part of the National Consumer Credit Protection Act 2009), requires creditors to send you specific notices before they can take further action to force you to pay the debt.

-These notices say how long you have to bring your repayments up to date before further action will be taken.
-For example, notices about loan accounts covered by the National Credit Code must give you at least 30 days to bring the account up to date.
+These notices say how long you have to bring your repayments up-to-date before further action will be taken.

 Letters of demand